Git Over Reticulum

 positional arguments:

-operation list, view, create or delete
+operation list, view, fetch, create, latest or delete

 target tag and path to release artifacts directory